Jentuuh/vulkan-unix-template/README.md

-# vulkan-linux-template
+# vulkan-unix-template
-A starter template for Vulkan projects on the Linux operating system.
+A starter template for Vulkan projects on a UNIX (Linux, MacOS) operating system.
 This template is based on [Brendan Galea's ](https://github.com/blurrypiano/littleVulkanEngine) excellent tutorial series on Vulkan.

 ## Contents
 The template has already set up the following things: